|

 With

-his prized possession cradled in his arm,
+his prized possession still cradled in his arm,

-Kong is pursued by herd of triceratops and
+Kong is pursued by herd of Triceratops and

 other armored dinosaurs.
 Coming to an

-asphalt morass Kong started firing huge
+asphalt morass, Kong starts firing huge

 rocks and boulders at his pursuers (--